cessen/tenthash/tenthash-rust/README.md

 TentHash's target applications are data fingerprinting, content-addressable systems, and other use cases that don't tolerate hash collisions.

-Importantly, TentHash is explicitly *not* intended to stand up to attacks, and should never be used where the hash function itself has security considerations.
+Importantly, TentHash is explicitly *not* intended to stand up to attacks, and should never be used where the choice of hash function has security considerations.
 Its robustness against collisions is only meaningful under non-adversarial conditions.
 In other words, like a good tent, it will protect you from the elements, but will do very little to protect you from attackers.

 ## License